SAP/styleguides/clean-abap/CleanABAP.md

 > This section contradicts the ABAP Programming Guidelines and Code Inspector checks,
 > both of whom suggest that large tables should be EXPORTED by reference to avoid performance deficits.
 > We consistently failed to reproduce any performance and memory deficits
 > and received notice about kernel optimization that generally improves RETURNING performance.
+> (see also "Sharing Between Dynamic Data Objects" (https://help.sap.com/doc/abapdocu_750_index_htm/7.50/en-US/abenmemory_consumption_3.htm))

 #### Use either RETURNING or EXPORTING or CHANGING, but not a combination